 Reiki- Marathon Meditation

 Stress can be as damaging to a marathon runner as a sore ankle.
-From the deadlines at the office to the last minute errands at home, stress can be triggered from a number of different catalysts.
+From the deadlines at the office to the last-minute errands at home, stress can be triggered by a number of different catalysts.
 To keep the mind and body focused, try Reiki therapy leading up to the big run.
-Reiki is a Japanese form of therapy that promotes relaxations and healing.
+Reiki is a Japanese form of therapy that promotes relaxation and healing.
 The practitioner’s hands are placed near specific parts of the body, increasing the area’s recovery and eliminating soreness.